dandi/dandi-cli/DEVELOPMENT.md

 below on `DANDI_DEVEL` environment variable which would be needed to expose development command line options.

+## Operating against current "beta" instance of the dandiarchive.org

+`dandi-cli` has all functionality for interaction with the beta instance deployed at https://gui-beta-dandiarchive-org.netlify.app .
+Some operations (like `upload`) would need that instance to be explicitly specified, and for that `DANDI_DEVEL=1` env variable should be set.
+Here is an example for the upload invocation

+   DANDI_DEVEL=1 dandi upload -i dandi-api

+in the simplest scenario.
+Additional options might come handy, such as

+- `--jobs 10:2` - upload 10 files in parallel with up to 2 threads per file
+- `--allow-any-path --validation ignore` - if you need to upload non-nwb files

 ## Environment variables

 - `DANDI_DEVEL` -- enables otherwise hidden command line options,